green-party-dublin-central/nh-web/site/content/post/ukraine-how-you-can-help.md

 The Immigrant Council Helpline are organising an [online info session for Ukrainians in Ireland](https://www.immigrantcouncil.ie/news/online-information-session-immigration-options-ukrainians-ireland) on family reunification options and other ways to bring loved ones from Ukraine to Ireland.
 The [Immigrant Council are also accepting donations](https://www.immigrantcouncil.ie/donate) to support their free services supporting Ukrainians in Ireland to apply for family reunification for loved ones impacted by the crisis.

+###### Doras

+Doras, a Limerick-based national migrant and refugee support organisation, will be supporting Ukrainians with resettlement efforts and international protection applications and to ensure they feel welcomed and supported here.
+You can support their work [here](https://doras.org/about-us/support-our-work/#donate-section).

 Image [credit](https://commons.wikimedia.org/wiki/File:Flag_of_Ukraine.svg)